AlexBAV/cppindriver/README.md

 The lifetime of a C++ device class is bound to the lifetime of the kernel device object.
 The actual physical storage of a C++ object is within the device extension of the device object, therefore, we must be very careful when accessing it at the time device object is deleted.

-The library provides support for destroying C++ device object with a call to `device_t::delete_device(PIRP)` function.
+The library provides support for destroying C++ device object with a call to `device_t::delete_device(void *tag)` function.
 When this function returns, C++ device object cannot be used anymore.

 The time this function is called depends on the device object type.
 The sample filter driver illustrates how you can do it for a filter device object in a completion routine for a PNP request `IRP_MN_REMOVE_DEVICE`: